< Go to Backpacking Water Treatment

 A chemical water treatment system, Aquamira stands out for being incredibly lightweight, compact, effective, and easy to use.
 This is the ideal method for hikers and backpackers trying to go light and fast.

 The Aquamira Water Treatment Drops fell smack dab in the middle of our review in the Overall Performance metric.
-There are ups and downs to this water treatment method.
+There are pluses and minuses to this water treatment method.
 Read on to learn more!

 The active ingredient in these drops is chlorine dioxide, which doesn't actually contain chlorine.
 (Think bleach, but less harmful.)
 When researching on the Internet, it seems as though there is confusion as to what Aquamira actually treats, so we called them to get the full scoop: as of August of 2016 it was approved by the EPA as a purifier, which means that it eliminates all pathogens: bacteria, protozoa, and viruses, which is more than most filters.
 There is a difference in incubation time for some of the different organisms, but after an hour the drops are effective on everything, including Giardia and the hard-shelled Cryptosporidium.